dmleong/manager-resources/README.md

 **I expect you to help out your fellow teammates if they need help.** We all have trouble here and there and no one likes to feel like a burden!
 If someone is asking for help then let's help teach one another the skills we need to solve the problem.

 **I expect you to be respectful of one another's lived experiences.** I hate to use a buzzword, but diversity & inclusion is super important to making good teams.
 That means sometimes misunderstandings happen!
 But I expect you to be respectful of someone's lived experiences.
 However, keep in mind that I value the safety of the marginalized over the hurt feelings of those with more privilege.
-Power dynamics in terms of race, gender and gender expression, sexual identity or expression, class, disability, religion, age, body size, etc will always be kept in mind.
-Clarifying questions: good.
-Dismissing someone's lived experiences: bad.
+Power dynamics in terms of race, gender and gender expression, sexual identity or expression, class, disability, religion, age, body size, etc will always be kept in mind. **Clarifying questions: good.
+Dismissing someone's lived experiences: bad.**

 ## Feedback

 I realize that as a manager there is a power imbalance between us.
-I hope that you will feel comfortable speaking to me about feedback in our daily stand ups, async retrospectives, 1:1s, and performance reviews.
+I hope that you will feel comfortable speaking to me about feedback in our daily stand ups, async/sync retrospectives, 1:1s, and performance reviews.
 However, I recognize that it's not easy to do so! **Please feel free to speak to my manager if you have any feedback about my performance that you don't feel comfortable telling me.** You can also tell your teammates if you feel comfortable doing so, and hopefully they will pass it along to me.

 ## Availability